memosstilvi/emr-cost-calculator/README.md

 2. Get the cost of an EMR cluster given the cluster id
   * `emr_cost_calculator.py cluster --region=<The region you launched your clusters in> --cluster_id=<j-xxxxxxxxxxxx>`

+####On demand prices

+Since Amazon doesn’t provide the on_demand prices for each instance type through an API, the only way to dynamically retrieving those prices would be to scrape the Amazon website. for convenience, and since those prices do not change very often, we chose to store them in a yaml file. this list is not complete and only contains the instance types that we were interested in.

 ###License

 Distributed under the MIT license.
 See `LICENSE` for more information.